Don’t feel like cooking? Yeah, me neither. Therefore, I am making a raw meal today.

 Okay, so this recipe only calls for 5 ingredients – all of which you can probably find in your kitchen pantry.
 However, feel free to experiment with different seasonings that you personally enjoy.

 This is minimal effort, folks.
-Didn’t even bother to chop anything.
+I didn’t even bother to chop anything.
 I had you (and me) in mind.
 Besides, it’s another day of hot weather here in California and the less heat in my kitchen, the better off everyone in my home is.

-This walnut “meat” recipe is incredibly easy to make and can used in a variety of recipes including pastas, burgers, tacos, or just with a side of rice.
+This walnut “meat” recipe is incredibly easy to make and can be used in a variety of recipes including pasta, burgers, tacos, or just with a side of rice.
 Additionally, you can make this both raw and cooked and they are great both ways.